-Texting will not be tolerated in the classroom.
+Texting is a neat method of communicating but will not be tolerated in the classroom.
 It is obvious when a student is texting and if/when a student is spotted, he/she will be asked to stow it away.
 If a student is caught a second time, they will be asked to leave.